Before following the steps below, you must download and install the Zoom desktop client. See Installing Zoom on your computer and signing in.

 - You and your students can view the film in Zoom.

 - We do not recommend that you record the meeting.
-Instead, show the film again to only your students.
+Instead, show the film again only to your students.

 Did you find it helpful?